Nectr Energy Review & Rates

 Whilst we can’t confirm that Nectr’s app has launched yet, the retailer says that the “customer app will help you manage your account, usage, payments and one day, allow you to share your energy with other family members”.

-Here are the estimated costs for Nectr in the Ausgrid network in New South Wales.
+Here are the estimated costs for Nectr in the Ausgrid network in New South Wales and Energex network in Queensland.
 Use our comparison tool for a specific quote based on your location and circumstances.

 Nectr Prices NSW

-Here are the Nectr Energy plans on our database for NSW.
-These costs are based on the Ausgrid energy network in Sydney but prices will vary depending on your circumstances.
-Plans are listed in order of lowest price first.
-See here for further information on the Reference Price, which in this comparison assumes general usage of 3900kWh/year, meaning the Reference Price is $1,467/year.
-Use our comparison tool for a specific comparison.
-Our database may not cover all deals in your area, and please check retailer websites for up to date information.
+Here are the Nectr plans on our database for NSW.
+These are products from referral partners†.
+These costs are based on the Ausgrid network in Sydney but prices may vary depending on your circumstances.
+This comparison assumes general energy usage of 3900kWh/year for a residential customer on a single rate tariff.
+Please use our comparison tool for a specific comparison in your area.
+Our database may not cover all deals in your area.
+As always, check all details of any plan directly with the retailer before making a purchase decision.

 Should I switch to Nectr?